brunofjesus/md2pdf/README.md

 A CLI utility which, as the name implies, generates a PDF from Markdown.

 This is a fork of [solworktech/md2pdf](https://github.com/solworktech/md2pdf).
+I started doing some little tweaks for my own usage, it ended up deviating a lot from the original project, so I decided to start refactoring some more stuff, share it and probably mantain my own forked version.

 ### Key differences from the original